karthikprabhu17/simplemediaconverter/README.md

-# gomediaconverter
+# simpleMediaConverter.
 Go based Media converter:
-Used to convert avi files to mpeg format using ffmpeg utility.
-Built-in Parallism for concurrent conversion
+Used to convert media files to specified output format.
+Built-in Parallism for concurrent conversion.
+It uses ffmpeg utility for default which avi to mpeg4 format

 ## How to build

 ```
-go build ./convertAvi2Mpeg.go ./command.go
+go build ./simpleMediaConverter.go ./avi2Mpeg4Conversion.go
 ```

 ## How to Run